cyrilletuzi/vscode-angular-schematics/README.md

 Follow instructions on [Visual Studio Code marketplace](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics), or just search for "Angular schematics" by "Cyrille Tuzi" directly inside VS Code extensions panel.

-Then, **you can launch Angular CLI commands from 3 places:**
+Then, **you can launch Angular CLI commands from 4 places:**
-- the files Explorer context menu: **right-click on any directory or file**, then choose an "Angular: Generate..." command
+- the files Explorer context menu: **right-click on any directory, then choose an "Angular: Generate..." command**
 - the dedicated Angular Schematics view (icon in the Activity bar on the left)
-- or the Command Palette
+- the Command Palette

-And finally just fill the requested options.
+- from a shortcut (see configuration below)

 ![](https://github.com/cyrilletuzi/vscode-angular-schematics/raw/master/angular-schematics-demo.gif)